Some discussions on the Goldbach conjecture: Some results weaker than the Goldbach conjecture

 \subsection{Goldbach conjecture and almost primes}

 By the sieve method we can naturally obtain results on almost primes.
-A natural number is called a $k$-almost prime if it has $k$ prime divisors, counted with multiplicity.
-Clearly primes and $1$-almost primes are the same, so the Goldbach conjecture is also known as $1 + 1$, while the $a+b$ results are partial results towards the Goldbach conjecture, which means every sufficiently large even integer can be written as the sum of two almost primes, each with at most $a$ and $b$ prime divisors respectively, counted with multiplicity.
+A natural number is called a $k$-almost prime or an almost prime of order $k$ if it has $k$ prime divisors counted with multiplicity.
+Clearly primes and $1$-almost primes are the same, so the Goldbach conjecture is also known as $1 + 1$, while the $a+b$ results are partial results towards the Goldbach conjecture, which means every sufficiently large even integer can be written as the sum of two almost primes, each with at most $a$ and $b$ prime divisors respectively counted with multiplicity.
+Another way to express this is $N = P_a + P_b$ is solvable for all sufficiently large even integers, where $P_r$ means an almost primes with at most $r$ prime divisors counted with multiplicity.
 Since Brun \cite{Brun1920} first proved $9+9$ in 1920, mathematicians have been working on representing large even integers as the sum of two almost primes over the last 100 years.
 Currently the best result is due to Chen \cite{Chen1973}, who proved $1 + 2$ in 1973.
+For a collection of related papers we refer the readers to Wang's book \cite{Wang1982}.

 More explicitly, Chen proved the following result in 1973. \begin{theorem}[Chen, 1973] Let $P_x(1, 2)$ be the number of ways to write a sufficiently large even integer $x$ as the sum of a prime and an almost prime with at most $2$ prime divisors, then we have